 The included instructions will walk you through heating the insoles and inserting them for customization (they call it heat-moldable technology).
-What results from this quick and easy process is a customized fit and arch support in the pair of shoes you like.
+What results from this quick and easy process is a customized fit and arch support in the pair of shoes you prefer.

 - Deep heel cup

 - Takes some time to get used to the arch support

 - Some reviewers said they were too wide

 3. Powerstep Original

 This company has been an industry leader for years.
 They know insoles, and their insoles are affordable.
 The original insoles are firm and flexible with built-in arch support and a heel cradle.

 Powerstep has developed patented Variable Cushioning Technology, which supports the arch while cushioning the heel and toes.
 Ultra-thin to fit in most shoe styles, these insoles are made to be moveable from shoe to shoe.

 Most all reviewers prefer Powerstep Original insoles to other national brands, and only a few say they are too wide for some pairs of shoes.
 The level of support for flat feet is, on average, just right for most reviewers.